 See a sample pentest report to understand exactly what you receive.

-Penetration Test vs Vulnerability Assessment
+Penetration Test vs Vulnerability Assessment vs DAST Scanner

-| Vulnerability Assessment | Penetration Test | |
+| DAST Scanner | Vulnerability Assessment | Penetration Test | |

-| Method | Automated scanning tools | Human-led, manual testing |
+| Method | Automated dynamic scan against the running app | Automated scanning tools across infrastructure + app | Human-led, manual testing with methodology |

-| Finds | Known CVEs, misconfigurations, missing headers | Business logic flaws, access control bypasses, chained exploits |
+| Finds | Known web vulnerabilities, injection patterns, weak configurations visible to the scanner | Known CVEs, misconfigurations, missing headers, outdated software | Business logic flaws, access control bypasses, chained exploits, authorization issues, plus everything a scanner finds |

-| Output | Tool-generated report with generic fix suggestions | Custom report with reproduction steps and code-level fixes |
+| Output | Generic tool report with CVE references | Tool-generated report with generic fix suggestions | Custom report with reproduction steps, code-level fixes, business impact |

-| Accepted by auditors | Usually not for SOC 2/ISO 27001 | Yes, standard audit evidence |
+| Accepted by SOC 2/ISO 27001 auditors | No, unless paired with a pentest | Sometimes, as a baseline | Yes, standard audit evidence |

-Most engagements include automated scanning as part of the process.
+Most credible engagements include automated scanning as part of the process.
 The pentest adds the manual, human-led analysis that scanners cannot do.
 For a deeper comparison, read manual penetration testing vs automated scanning.

 How Much Does a Pentest Cost in India?